coala/coala/docs/Developers/Development_Setup.rst

 Using virtualenv
 ~~~~~~~~~~~~~~~~

-- Install virtualenv using pip :
+- Install virtualenv using pip3 :
     ::

         $ pip3 install virtualenv